Qubit Motion as a Microscopic Model for the Dynamical Casimir Effect

+\paragraph*{Parameter space and physical regimes of the system.---} We numerically explore the parameter space of the Hamiltonian of Eq.~(\ref{eq:H}) describing the qubit-cavity system and identify three physical regimes.
+Namely, the JC regime, the cavity-enhanced Unruh regime, and the microscopic DCE regime.
+For the sake of simplicity, we consider the resonant case with equal mode and qubit frequencies, that is $\omega = \Omega$ respectively, in the following simulations.
+We show the average cavity photon number $\expval{N}$ and the mean value of the qubit excited-state population $P_e = \expval{\sigma^{+}\sigma^{-}}$ as a function of time and qubit velocity in Figures \ref{x-is-vt-N} and \ref{x-is-vt-Sz}, respectively.
+The qubit-cavity system evolves from its ground state, for which $\expval{N}=0$ and $\expval{\sigma^+\sigma^-} = 0$.

-Figures \ref{x-is-vt-N} and \ref{x-is-vt-Sz} show the number of photons and the expectation value of $S_z$ as a function of time and qubit velocity when the system evolves from its ground state under the Hamiltonian of Eq. (\ref{eq:H}), for the resonant case with $\omega = \Omega$ and the trajectory mentioned above.
-When the velocity is zero, the coupling is constant, and given the relatively low coupling intensity $g_0 = 0.1\omega$, the rotating wave approximation (RWA) and the JC model hold, that is, the counter-rotating terms $a^\dagger \sigma^+$ and $a \sigma^-$ produce no dynamics given their fast phase in the interaction picture.
-Moreover, given that the initial state is the ground state, the rotating terms $a^\dagger \sigma^-$ and $a \sigma^+$ that compose the JC model produce no dynamics either.
+Firstly, the case of a static qubit corresponds to the JC model.
+Indeed, when the qubit velocity is zero ($\omega_d =0$), the coupling to the cavity is constant, $g(t) =g_0$ and for a coupling intensity $g_0 = 0.1\omega$, the rotating wave approximation (RWA) and the JC model hold.
+The counter-rotating terms $a^\dagger \sigma^+$ and $a \sigma^-$ produce no dynamics given their fast phase in the interaction picture.
+The rotating terms $a^\dagger \sigma^-$ and $a \sigma^+$ that compose the JC model do not generate dynamics either, given the initial ground state of the system, which remains unchanged as shown in Figures \ref{x-is-vt-N} and \ref{x-is-vt-Sz}.